A Discrete Variation of Littlewood--Offord Problem

 First suppose that $r=2\ell$ is even and so $\ell\ge6$.
 From \eqref{eq:rankovA} it follows that $\rank(A) = r$.
 Hence, by Lemma~\ref{lem:M+J}, $\1 \in \row(A)$.
 It follows that $\1_q \in \row(B)$ and $\1^\top_p\in\col(B)$.
 If $n=p+q<2^{\ell-1}+2\ell-2$, there is nothing to prove.
 Hence, we assume that $p+q\ge2^{\ell-1}+2\ell-2$.
 So $B$ satisfies the conditions of Lemma~\ref{lem:subBB}, and thus it is a submatrix of the matrix $C$ given in \eqref{eq:BB}.
-However, $\1^\top\notin\col(C)$, because $\col(C)$ has the following basis:
+However, $\1^\top\notin\col(C)$ because $\col(C)$ has the following basis:

 and it is clear that such a basis cannot generate $\1^\top$.
 Therefore, $B$ must have at least one row or one column less than $C$.
 This shows that $n\le2^{\ell-1}+2\ell-2$.
-If we remove the $\1$ row of $C$, then the resulting matrix is $B({\cal D}_{\ell-1})$, as desired.
-To finish the proof, we show that if one delete any other row or any column from $C$, then $\1^\top$ does not belong to the column space of the resulting matrix.
-If we remove a row other than $\1$ from $C$ to obtain $C'$, then the restriction of \eqref{eq:ColBasis} to $C'$ form a basis for $\col(C')$.
+If we remove the $\1$ row of $C$, then the resulting matrix is $B({\cal D}_{\ell-1})$.
+So $G={\cal D}_{\ell-1}$, as desired.
+To finish the proof, we show that if one deletes any other row or any column from $C$, then $\1^\top$ does not belong to the column space of the resulting matrix.
+If we remove a row other than $\1$ from $C$ to obtain $C'$, then the restriction of \eqref{eq:ColBasis} to $C'$ forms a basis for $\col(C')$.
 Again such a basis does not generate $\1^\top$.
 A similar argument works in the case that $C'$ is obtained by removing one column from $C$.